XTB vs stockpile, Who's Better?

 | Awards |

-XTB have won many industry awards over the time they have been operating as a financial broker.
-We list the most notable awards for XTB below.
+XTB have won numerous industry awards over the years they have been running as an online trading platform.
+We list the most notable awards for XTB here.

 |